Skip to content

 Other routes

-You can volunteer and do training courses with organisations like Relate, Samaritans and Cruse.
+You can volunteer and do training courses with counselling organisations, such as Relate, Samaritans and Cruse.

 This can be useful experience before you take up professional counselling training.